mcorbin/haproxy-ansible-role/README.md

 # HAProxy Ansible role

-A simple and idempotent HAProxy role for Debian.
+A simple and idempotent HAProxy role for Debian 8 and 9.
 The first role release will be made soon.

 ## Installation